alexandretrotel/mntn/README.md

 # mntn

-A Rust-based CLI tool for macOS system maintenance.
+A Rust-based CLI tool for system maintenance.

 ## Features